-The ketogenic diet has been around for a LONG time.
+The ketogenic diet (“keto”) has been around for a long time.
 It’s popular.
 It’s controversial.
 Some love it.
 Some hate it.
-Some even say it can help your blood sugars stay in better control.
+Some even say it can help your blood sugar levels stay in better control.

-After thoroughly reviewing the scientific literature and trying the ketogenic diet myself for over 6 months, I am ready to unfold everything you’ve been hearing and let you decide for yourself what you think about the diet that has taken the world and diabetes community by storm.
+After thoroughly reviewing the scientific literature and trying the ketogenic diet myself for over six months, I am ready to explore everything you’ve been hearing and let you decide for yourself what you think about the diet that has taken the world and diabetes community by storm.

 This guide is relevant for people with any type of diabetes.
 I will mainly talk about insulin when I discuss how a keto diet affects blood sugar, but some studies also show a possible reduction in certain type 2 medications.